codeceptjs/CodeceptJS/docs/webdriver.md

 WebDriver protocol works over HTTP, so you need to have a Selenium Server to be running or other service that will launch a browser for you.
 That's why you may need to specify `host`, `port`, `protocol`, and `path` parameters.

-By default, those parameters are set to connect to local Selenium Server but they should be changed if you want to run tests via [Cloud Services](https://codecept.io/helpers/WebDriver#cloud-providers) (Sauce Labs, etc) or inside Docker container.
+By default, those parameters are set to connect to local Selenium Server but they should be changed if you want to run tests via [Cloud Services](https://codecept.io/helpers/WebDriver#cloud-providers).
+You may also need `user` and `key` parameters to authenticate on cloud service.

 If you want to run tests using raw ChromeDriver (which also supports WebDriver protocol) avoiding Selenium Server, you should provide following configuration: